windirstat/windirstat/README.md

 * SubReddit [r/WinDirStat](https://www.reddit.com/r/WinDirStat/)

 Find a more up-to-date list of resources on the website and the blog at any point in time.

+## Official Downloads and Malware Warning

+WinDirStat's popularity has led to unofficial websites that copy the project's name, branding, or downloads.
+These sites are not operated by the WinDirStat team, may offer outdated or modified files, and may expose users to malware.

+For your safety, install WinDirStat only through the package managers listed above, the official [GitHub releases](https://github.com/windirstat/windirstat/releases/), or links from [windirstat.net](https://windirstat.net/).
+The team reports impersonation sites when possible, but takedowns are not always successful.